 - Additional application views

-For additional information on building these customizations, refer to the developer kit in the Workflow Manager installation location.
+For additional information on building these customizations, please refer to the developer kit found in the Workflow Manager installation location.

 There are three folders in the Workflow Manager installation location that the applications reference: Jobs, Database, and Logs.
 Starting ArcMap, adding Workflow Manager database connections, or writing logs with an elevated log level will require that current Windows login to be able to write to those folders.
 You will need to ensure that your users have the necessary privileges to the default location for these folders or change them to a location that the users can access.
 There is a utility provided for managing these locations—Workflow Manager Advanced Settings.